dotnet/runtime/docs/coreclr/coding-guidelines/clr-code-guide.md

 For easy creation of an SString for a string literal, use the SL macro.
 This can be used around either a normal (ASCII characters only) or wide string constant.

-## Are you using safemath.h for pointer and memory size allocations?
+## <a name="2.5"/>2.5 Are you using safemath.h for pointer and memory size allocations?

 Integer overflow bugs are an insidious source of buffer overrun vulnerabilities.Here is a simple example of how such a bug can occur: